tlqtangok/tfr/README.md

 Macintosh | Macintosh/Apple/Darwin

-this are only tested platforms, actually, it should work on more platforms. let me know if it works for you.
+this are these already tested platforms, actually, it should work on more platforms. let me know if it works for you.

 ## deps & env